kevinpengecon/econnotes/index.md

 The collection of and any GitHub Page along with its assets (such as images) that falls in the repository kevinpengecon/econnotes are referred to below as "this repository".
 The "you", "your" refers to any individual with access to these materials.
 The "I", "me", "my" refers to Kevin Peng (legally Kuang-Yu Peng).
 By visiting any Page in this repository, you agree to the following terms and conditions.

+1. Unless otherwise stated (which I shall link to a bibliography page where appropriate), any element found in this repository
-1. You are welcome to use, print, allocate, distribute materials found within this repository given the following collective conditions:
+2. You are welcome to use, print, allocate, distribute all or parts of the materials found within this repository given the following collective conditions:
-   - It is used in a personal or educational setting.
+   - It is used in a personal or educational setting only.
-   - You do not claim to own or have produced any of the contents.
+   - You do not claim to own or have produced any of the contents in any way, shape, or form.
    - Any of such copy (no modifications) can be easily linked back to me or this very Page.
-   - Any of use with alteration (such as, but not limited to, in an essay or report) will have proper citations to me and this very Page.
+   - Any of such use with alteration (such as, but not limited to, quoting in an essay or report) will have proper citations to me and this very Page.
    - Any of such copy cannot monetarily benefit anyone in excess of the materials and labor required to create a copy, such as printing costs.

 ## Sources and Reference